AraBlocks/ara-filesystem/README.md

 ### Prerequisites

-- Clone the repositories listed above
+- Clone the following repositories
 - Be sure to `npm install` and `npm link` for each
 - Test the CLI by running the following commands,
 ```sh